Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Analysis/StatisticalQueryGroupSort/README.md

 ![](screenshot.png)

 ## How it works
 A `ServiceFeatureTable` is created with the `URL` to the REST endpoing of a feature service. `StatisticQueryParameters` are created, and the `statisticDefinitions` list, `groupByFieldNames` list, and the `orderByFields` list are set on the parameters, matching the options selected in the UI.
 Next, `queryStatistics()` is executed on the `ServiceFeatureTable`.
-A signal handler is created for the `queryStatisticsStatusChanged` signal, and once this signal emits, the `StatisticQueryResult` is hydrated with the results from the statistical query.
+A lambda connection is made for the `queryStatisticsCompleted` signal, and once this signal emits, the `StatisticQueryResult` is obtained and displayed in the UI.

 ## Instructions
 - Select a combination of fields and statistic types to include in the query.